alukin40/aws-automl-ts-cdk/README.md

 ### Batch Transform Job
 Implemented as direct call of SageMaker APIs from Step Functions task to create a Batch Transform Job using the model defined in "Create Model" step.
 The results are going to be stored in the same Resource Bucket created by CDK, but in the folder __TransformJobOutputPath/__.

+### Batch Transform Job Check
+Implemented as a Lambda with Step Functions loop process.
+Step Function does a loop and each 5 minutes runs Lambda Function which checks the status of created Batch Transform Job from previous step.
+Lambda is used as there is no direct integration from Step Functions tasks with SageMaker API [DescribeTransformJob](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_DescribeTransformJob.html).

 ## How to Run

 This section explains how to trigger the pipeline to run Amazon Autopilot pipeline from end to end.
 Follow the instructions in order.